SUI-Components/sui-autocompleted/README.md

 		const handleSelect = function( suggestionValue ){ ... }
 	```

+* handleBlur (Function): This function is called everytime user exits the input.

+* handleFocus (Function): This funciton is called everytime user focus on the input.

 and then you have to create containers which one setting that properties in the sui-autocompleted component.
 You can view an example of this kind of container in the [doc folder](https://github.com/scm-spain/sui-autocompleted/blob/master/docs/autocompleted-container.jsx).

 ### SuggestObject